awsdocs/aws-codecommit-user-guide/doc_source/how-to-create-commit.md

 ## Create a Commit Using the AWS CLI<a name="how-to-create-commit-cli"></a>

 You can use the AWS CLI and the `create-commit` command to create a commit for a repository on the tip of a specified branch\.
+You can also create an unreferenced merge commit to represent the results of merging two commit specifiers\.
+For more information, see [Create an unreferenced commit](how-to-resolve-conflict-pull-request.md#create-unreferenced-merge-commit)\.

 **Note**
 To use AWS CLI commands with CodeCommit, install the AWS CLI\.
-For more information, see [Command Line Reference](cmd-ref.md)\.
+For more information, see [Command Line Reference](cmd-ref.md)\. <a name="create-commit"></a>

 **To create a commit**